Become a

 • Notion

-Key Traits & Competencies of a Successful Paid Search Analyst
+Key Traits of a Successful Paid Search Analyst

-Paid search analysts need to love, or at least like, the concept of advertisements since this is the primary function of their role.
+Advertising - Paid search analysts need to love, or at least like, the concept of advertisements since this is the primary function of their role.
+Paid search analysts must have a passion for advertising and marketing since this is the primary function of their role.

-Difference between Data Analyst, Marketing Analyst & Paid Media Analyst
+Difference between Data Analyst, Marketing Analyst & Paid Search Analyst

 "Data analyst" is a very broad category of jobs, which includes product, marketing, business and operations.
 Marketing is a specialization within data analytics.
 So while all marketing analysts are data analysts, NOT all data analysts are marketing analysts.